Consensus-Based Optimization Methods Converge Globally: Blueprints for the analysis of CBO methods

-This relation may be a source of concern for the proposed approach, because it shows that proving $\CV(\rho_t)\rightarrow 0$ implies $\Var{\rho_t}\rightarrow 0$.
-We emphasize however that \eqref{eq:variance_J_relation} does not imply a majorization for the corresponding time derivatives.
-In fact, the following example suggests that $\CV(\rho_t)$ can decay exponentially while $\Var{\rho_t}$ increases initially. \begin{example} We consider the Rastrigin function~$\CE(v)=v^2+2.5(1-\cos(2\pi v))$ with global minimum at~$\globmin = 0$ and various local minima, see Figure~\ref{fig:objective1d}.
+\begin{example} We consider the Rastrigin function~$\CE(v)=v^2+2.5(1-\cos(2\pi v))$ with global minimum at~$\globmin = 0$ and various local minima, see Figure~\ref{fig:objective1d}.
 For different initial configurations $\rho_0 = \CN(\mu,0.8)$ with $\mu\in\{1,2,3,4\}$, we evolve the discretized system~\eqref{eq:dyn_micro_discrete} using $N = 320000$ agents, discrete time step size~$\Delta t = 0.01$ and parameters $\alpha = 10^{15}$ (i.e., the consensus point is the $\argmin$ of the agents), $\lambda = 1$ and $\sigma = 0.5$.
 By considering different means from $\mu = 1$ to $\mu = 4$, we push the global minimizer~$\globmin$ into the tails of the initial configuration~$\rho_0$.
 Figure~\ref{fig:comparison} shows that the decreasing initial probability mass around $\globmin$ eventually causes the variance $\mathrm{Var}(\empmeasure{t})$ (dashed lines) to increase in the beginning of the dynamics.
 In contrast, $\CV(\empmeasure{t})$ always decays exponentially fast with convergence speed~$(2\lambda-d\sigma^2)$, independently of the initial condition~$\rho_0$.
 From a theoretical perspective, this means proving global convergence using a variance-based analysis as in Section~\ref{subsec:variance_based_analysis} must require assumptions about $\rho_0$ such as Condition~\eqref{eq:localization_carrillo}, whereas using $\CV(\rho_t)$ does not suffer from this issue.
 The convergence speed $(2\lambda-d\sigma^2)$ coincides with the result in Theorem~\ref{thm:global_convergence_main}.

 \end{example}